 Learning from a qualified instructor will enhance the benefits of your workouts.

 Qigong has been around for over 5,000 years.
-It is an integrated medical system that along with Acupuncture (that came along 1,500 years later) has served the Chinese population as their only means of medical assistance.
+It is an integrated medical system that along with Acupuncture (that came along 1,500 years later) has served the Chinese population as their only means of medical assistance until the end of WW2.

 Western medicine came along after WW2 and today both systems work together.
 Qigong is the oldest chronicalled medical system.
 Included within the practices of a Qigong Practitioner you can expect them to use TCM/CCM based acupressure, Qigong energy work, Tui Na, Gua Sha, Cupping and herbs.
 All of the modalities mentioned are based on the practitioner's training curriculum and vary accordingly.